-While decarboxylation may seem slightly confusing, the good news is, you can decarb weed yourself.
+While decarboxylation may seem slightly confusing, the good news is, you can learn how to decarb weed yourself.

 A few traditional methods include:

 Although decarboxylation without heat is possible, when using heat related methods, proper decarb requires consistent temperatures throughout the process.
 Most of these methods are inconsistent and have been shown to get only 70% decarboxylation depending on the method used.
 Below we explain a few decarb challenges that most people face:

 Today, you no longer have to use confusing methods to decarb marijuana, as the painstaking process has got much easier.